On Ternary Trees and Fighting Fish: Left ternary trees and fighting fish

-For any node $x$ of $T_F$, let $L_x$ denote the subtree consisting $x$ and the descendants of $x$ in the left subtree of $x$.
+For any ternary tree $T\in\T_n$ and a node $x\in T$, let $L_x$ denote the subtree of $T$ consisting of $x$ and the left subtree of $x$.
 If $u$ is a descendant of $x$, let $\mu(x,u)$ denote the path from $x$ to $u$.
 Sometimes, the path $\mu(x,u)$ is expressed as a word on the alphabets $\{N,E,S,W\}$, which is formed by the labels of the nodes in the path.
 Let $P_x$ denote the parent of $x$.
-When $x$ is the root of $T_F$, the node $P_x$ can be viewed as a virtual node.
-Note that if $\lambda(x)=E$ ($N$, respectively) then in the fighting fish $F$ the stem cell $P_x$ is on the $W$ ($S$, respectively) side of the stem cell $x$ in $\Des(x)$ ($\Asc(x)$, respectively).
-When $x$ is the root of $T_F$, the cell $P_x$ can be viewed as a virtual cell attached to the left upper edge of the strip $\Des(x)$.
+When $x$ is the root of $T$, the node $P_x$ can be viewed as a virtual node.
+Let $(F,Q)=\phi(T)\in\MF_n$.
+By Lemma \ref{lem:the-map-phi}, the root cell of $F$ is the topmost stem cell in the descending strip $Q$.
+Note that if $\lambda(x)=E$ (resp. $N$) then in the fighting fish $F$ the stem cell $P_x$ is on the $W$ (resp. $S$) side of the cell $x$.
+When $x$ is the root of $T$, we have $\lambda(x)=E$ and the cell $P_x$ can be viewed as a virtual cell attached to the left upper edge of the strip $Q$.
 We say that an ascending strip \emph{intersects} a descending strip if these two strips have a cell in common.

-The following property will be used to prove that $T_F$ is a left ternary trees when $Q$ is the jaw of $F$.